Valyreon/Subloader/README.md

 Subloader can be opened from Start Menu, and then using the 'Open' button you can choose a video file.
 Search will begin immediately.

-After the search is complete, you can select a subtitle from the list and click 'Download'.
+After the search is complete, you can select a subtitle from the list and click 'Download' or doubleclick the subtitle.

 When you click 'Download' Subloader will download subtitle in the same directory where video file is, under the same name and appropriate extension.
 If there is an existing subtitle with the same name, it will overwrite it.

-Depending on the time of day, Opensubtitles server will sometimes be busy and you will get a 'Server error'.
-In that case, just click 'Refresh' until it responds.
+Depending on the time of day, Opensubtitles server will sometimes be busy and you will get a 'Service temporarily unavailable'.
+In that case, try clicking 'Refresh' a few times.

 Installer will also add 'Find subtitles' menu in right click context menu of .avi, .mkv and .mp4 files for easy access.